LukaszSwolkien/EngineeringMetrics/README.md

 ## Algorithms

 1. __Dependency factor__ calculates the number of issues with external dependencies to the total number of issues not Done yet, but after refinement (estimated in the backlog or already planned for the sprint).
-Note that you need to specify Workload & Statuses to determin which issues are read for development (after refinement)
+Note that you need to specify Workload & Statuses to determin which issues are Ready for Development (after refinement)

     Issues selection in the example (notebooks/Dependency_metrics.ipynb) is based on the below JQL: